-Wearing a helmet and protective clothing is always a good idea.
-But, if you’re involved in a crash with a motor vehicle, especially at high speed, it’s often hard to escape serious injury.
+Motorcyclists do not have the protection of an enclosed vehicle.
+However, wearing a helmet and protective clothing is always a good idea.
+But, if you’re involved in an accident with a motor vehicle, especially at high speed, it’s often impossible to escape serious injury.

-Our motorcycle accident attorneys coordinate with your health care providers to get a clear understanding of the full extent of your injuries.
-We fight hard to recover compensation for all of your current and future medical treatment and care.
+Our attorneys coordinate with your health care providers to get a clear understanding of the complete extent of your injuries.
+We fight hard to get you compensation for all of your current and future medical treatment and care.

 What Causes Most Motorcycle Accidents in Florida?